-- 1. Access Successful Enrollment (Enrolled at the same community college within one year of application) - 2.
+- 1. Access Successful Enrollment (The proportion who enrolled in the selected year.) - 2.
 Retention Fall to Spring (Retained from fall to spring at the same college) - 3.
 Transfer to a four-year institution - 4.
-Completion of transfer-level math and English (Readiness within the first year and within the District)

-5. Earned credit certificate over 18 units, associate degree, CCC bachelor's degree (Vision Goal Completion)
+Completion of transfer-level math and English (Readiness within the first year and within the District) - 5.
+Earned credit certificate over 18 units, associate degree, CCC bachelor's degree (Vision Goal Completion)